The other day I was visiting the elementary school across my apartment.

 Upon leaving, I noticed the kids in class were just finishing putting their artwork away (mostly scribbles).
 I could not help but ask, “How many of you are great painters!?”

 BOOM!
-Hands went up like I was the Ice cream guy!
+Hands went up like I asked was the candy man!

 Would I get the same answer?

 Kids did not care how good their friend’s work was or what I had to say about their work.
 On the other hand, I Imagine adults looking at each other and saying, “He is good.
 Not me!”.
 Barely any hands would go up.
 People will be nervous and uncomfortable.

 We are all creative believers as children but not as adults.
 What happens to us?